ISAITB/docs-services/source/validation/index.rst

   * The **configuration** parameters it expects.
   * The variable **inputs** that are expected.

-The difference between configuration parameters and inputs is more of a conceptual nature in that configuration parameterises the validation to take place, whereas inputs represent the actual content to validate.
+The difference between configuration parameters and inputs is more a conceptual point in that configuration parameterises the validation to take place, whereas inputs represent the actual content to validate.
 In practice configuration parameters are often skipped in favour of inputs that serve both to pass the content to validate as well as any additional properties needed by the validation service.

 This operation is the first one to be called when using the service in a standalone manner as it allows the caller to figure out the inputs it expects.
-The validation service API defines generally how inputs are passed but not how many in this case or the name and value of each.
-When used by the test bed this operation is also important as it is used to determine:
+The validation service API defines generally how inputs are passed but not how many in this specific case nor the name and value of each one.
+When used by the test bed this operation is also important as it determines:

   * The types of expected inputs.
 This enables automatic type conversions when passing the call's parameters.
-  * The inputs that are required.
-The test bed checks that all required inputs are accounted for before calling the ``validate`` operation to fail quickly without an unnecessary call to the service.
+  * The mandatory inputs.
+The test bed checks that all required inputs are accounted for before calling the ``validate`` operation to fail quickly without an unnecessary service call.

 The following example shows a complete implementation of the ``getModuleDefinition`` operation.